mdhumphries/NetworkNoiseRejection/README.md

 A Python port of this toolbox by Thomas Delaney is here: https://github.com/thomasjdelaney/Network_Noise_Rejection_Python

+The main tools here are:
+(1) spectral estimation algorithm to find a network's low-dimensional subspace, if one exists (2) node rejection in that subspace, to detect network nodes that do not contribute to the low-dimensional network description
+(3) consensus clustering to find network communities/modules in that subspace

+How to apply this code to a NxN correlation matrix or other matrices of pairwise comparisons to study e.g. time-series correlations:
+- we interpret the correlation values as weights of links in the network between the N nodes: so any comparison measure must be a measure of similarity between the N items
+- the algorithm assumes network weights are non-negative: typically we rectify negative correlations to zero.
+- the algorithm assumes no self-links, so diagonal weights/correlations should be zero.

 ## Code
 The core functions are in the folder Network_Spectra_Functions/ The top-level script *Toolbox_Examples_Script* illustrates calling these functions on an example network, and visualising some of the results